Unofficial API aware guidelines for Shopware 6

 Example 1:

-My app provides a form to write and store additional
+My app provides a form to write and store additional information of the customized product in the checkout.

 Possible solutions:

-• Expose an endpoint to get the information whether form should be displayed with all required details like fields, action URL and so on.
+- Expose an endpoint to get the information whether form should be displayed with all required details like fields, action URL and so on.

-• Expose an endpoint to receive a form data sent by an app
+- Expose an endpoint to receive a form data sent by an app

 Example 2:

-allows users to display a credit card component.
+My extension adds another payment provider and allows users to display a credit card component.

 Possible solutions:

-• Expose an endpoint to init and get the payment intent session
+- Expose an endpoint to init and get the payment intent session

-• Provide an endpoint to save the token after credit card is confirmed ans authorized
+- Provide an endpoint to save the token after credit card is confirmed ans authorized

 2.)
 Document the endpoints